-6 Appendix VI - Conservation Stabilisation, Storage, Recording, Restoration
+9 Appendix IX - Conservation Stabilisation, Storage, Recording, Restoration

-This section contains a brief overview and general explanation of the subject and is by no means comprehensive.
-The formation of a statutory policy for dealing with historic boats and ships in Ireland would be a major project in itself.
+This section is a brief overview and general explanation of the conservation, stabilisation, storage, recording and restoration of historic boats and ships in Ireland and is by no means comprehensive.
+The formation of a statutory policy would be a major project in itself.